-- 4. Photographs Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions, flooding or erosion problems, and/or the locations of restoration work.
+- 4. Photographs - Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions, flooding or erosion problems, and/or the locations of restoration work.
 Pictures should be no larger than 8 1⁄2 by 11 inches. - 5.
 Urban Water Management Plan (if applicable) If applicant is an urban water supplier, provide a copy of an urban water management plan in accordance with the Urban Water Management Planning Act. - 6.
 Agricultural Water Management Plan (if applicable) If applicant is an agricultural water supplier, provide a copy of an agricultural water management plan in accordance with the Agricultural Water Management Planning Act.

-- 7. Name of applicable Stormwater Plan and/or Letter from Lead Agency If the primary purpose of the project is stormwater capture, provide the name of the applicable plan listing the proposed project.
-If the project is not listed, provide a letter from the Lead Agency that prepared the plan verifying the proposed project meets the intent of the plan. - 8.
-Signed Authorizing Resolution Provide a signed authorizing resolution from governing board (see page 24).
+- 7. Signed Authorizing Resolution Provide a signed authorizing resolution from governing board (see page 24).
 Certification Letter acceptable for agencies without a governing board (see page 25).
-Resolutions may be submitted later than the application filing deadline if the board meeting schedule prohibits the Applicant from obtaining a signed resolution at application filing.
+Resolutions may be submitted later than the application filing deadline if the board meeting schedule prohibits the applicant from obtaining a signed resolution at application filing.
 Submit the draft resolution(s) and indicate the board meeting date(s) when the resolution(s) will be adopted.
-Provide the adopted resolution as soon as it comes available. - 9.
-Other Sources of Funds Identify all funding sources necessary to complete the project on the Cost Estimate Form or Land Acquisition Form.
+Provide the adopted Resolution as soon as it comes available. - 8.
+Other Sources of Funds Identify all funding sources necessary to complete the project.
 Indicate if funds have been committed or requested and provide evidence.
-Include cash contributions, In-Kind services, volunteer efforts, donated labor and materials, technical expertise, etc. Cite specific dollar amounts and the percentages of the total project funding provided from all sources. - 10.
+Include cash contributions, in-kind services, volunteer efforts, donated labor and materials, technical expertise, etc. Cite specific dollar amounts and the percentages of the total project funding provided from all sources. - 9.
 Eligibility for Nonprofit Applicants (if applicable) Evidence that the corporation is qualified under Section 501(c)(3) of the Internal Revenue Service Code.
-Entities must have active status with the Secretary of State. - 11.Local support Applicants that are not a city or county must provide evidence of collaboration and support from the applicable local jurisdiction. - If the project meets the groundwater recharge statutory condition, please also provide evidence of collaboration with entities working on, or have jurisdiction over water quality and supply within, or adjacent to the project location. - 12.
-Status of Environmental Compliance (CEQA) (see page 26) - 13.
-Disadvantaged Community Evidence project qualifies as a Disadvantaged Community.
+Entities must have active status with the Secretary of State. - 10.Local support Applicants that are not a city or county must provide evidence of collaboration and support from the applicable local jurisdiction. - If your project meets the groundwater recharge statutory condition, please also provide evidence of collaboration with entities working on, or have jurisdiction over water quality and supply within, or adjacent to the project location. - 11.
+Status of Environmental Compliance (CEQA) (see page 26) - 12.
+Disadvantaged Community Evidence project qualifies as a disadvantaged community.
 Provide documentation to support the Disadvantaged Community determination as defined in these guidelines (page 27).